|

 to take high image quality photos of landscapes and other subject matter where a wide angle lens is useful.
 (This

+target market niche sounds a lot like me.)
 The most obvious difference between the GR Digital 2 and the normal digital point and shoot is

 that the GR has a fixed (non-zoom) lens.
 It's a wide angle lens that is the equivalent of a 28mm